 PATTY: Does it really say that?
 Don’t remind me.
 Yes, they embellish quite a bit.
 I guess that’s their job.
 Look at the pictures.
 Chris, do I look like I’d need to inebriate someone to be with me??
 Some people think because you did something like that (pose nude) that you’re an exhibitionist.
 In real life, believe it or not, I’m a one-man woman and the shades are closed tight when I’m nude.
 I might open them halfway if you were around (winks).
 CHRIS: Hmm, So, if this interview were in person, you wouldn’t try to rip my clothes off?
 PATTY: No, I wouldn’t.
 But I must say you’re adorable.
 CHRIS: Thanks.
 As are you.
 So, I have an interview with Bianca Allaine later this afternoon and I see you’re slated to appear in her movie Zombinatrix?
-PATTY: Yes, I liked it.
+PATTY: Yes, I liked it (the script).
 It has man slaves in it.
 CHRIS: Can you tell me about the character you’ll be playing if it pans out?

 PATTY: Yes, I’ll be a friend of Zomanatrix (Mistress Tawny), who gets attacked by the same thing.
 It’s been a while since I’ve read it, to be honest.
 I have to go back and take a look.
 I know that Michael (Kyne) wrote it in a handful of days.
 There was nothing in there for me, so he wrote me in.